hustf/BitmapMaps.jl/README.md

 If an intermediate file is deleted, the corresponding step is triggered to rerun.
 Steps include:

-1) Define a `BmPartition` based on `home/BitmapMaps.ini`.
+1) Define a `SheetMatrixBuilder` based on `home/BitmapMaps.ini`.
 Keywords overrule file values.
 Repl feedback for a 'preview'.
 2) Establish folder hierarchy for storing intermediate data.
 3) User action if missing: Make requests for public data at høydedata.no (requires email).
 Download to appropriate folders.
 4) Unzip downloaded .zip files